This website uses modern construction techniques, which may not render correctly in your old browser.

 After lunch we continue heading south east towards Hobart, stopping off at the beautiful Russell Falls along the way.
 We arrive in Hobart late this afternoon and spend the next three nights at the Hotel Grand Chancellor, located on the waterfront overlooking Constitution Dock.
 Enjoy premium harbour view rooms.

-For today’s touring, you can choose from some of Hobart’s most popular attractions.
-Discover the highly-acclaimed Museum of Old and New Art (MONA) or delve into the natural world with a combined visit to Bonorong Wildlife Sanctuary and the Royal Tasmanian Botanical Gardens.
+For today’s touring, we delve into the natural world with a combined visit to Bonorong Wildlife Sanctuary and the Royal Tasmanian Botanical Gardens.

 Bonorong Wildlife Sanctuary in Brighton is Tasmania’s largest wildlife rescue service.
 Come face to face with the native animals that the passionate Bonorong team are devoted to returning to the wild, including wombats, devils, quolls, birds, reptiles and more.